 Stadium: BC Place — hosting 8 matches.

-Vancouver is one of the most naturally beautiful cities on the planet, and it's also home to a football culture shaped by a mosaic of communities: South Asian, East Asian, European, and Latin American populations who've made the city one of the most soccer-literate in North America.
+Vancouver is one of the prettier cities you'll ever visit, and it's also home to a football culture shaped by South Asian, East Asian, European, and Latin American communities who have made it one of the most soccer-literate cities in North America.

-Where to watch: The Fan Zone at Jack Poole Plaza (adjacent to the Vancouver Convention Centre, on the waterfront) is a likely official FIFA fan festival location — it's been the site of major public events and has stunning mountain views as a backdrop.
-For pub culture, Guilt & Co. in Gastown (underground venue with a great music program) and The Cambie on Cambie Street are perennial match-day spots.
-Robson Street, particularly around the area where the 2011 Stanley Cup riots unfortunately took place, becomes an outdoor party for any major Canada match — this time for much better reasons.
+Where to watch: The Fan Zone at Jack Poole Plaza, on the waterfront next to the Vancouver Convention Centre, is the likely official FIFA fan festival site — the city already runs major public events there, with mountains as the backdrop.
+For pub atmosphere, Guilt & Co. in Gastown (an underground room with a strong music program) and The Cambie on Cambie Street are your match-day staples.
+Robson Street, around the same blocks where the 2011 Stanley Cup riots happened, becomes an outdoor party for any big Canada match.
+This time for better reasons.

-Between matches: Don't waste Vancouver on just football.
-Granville Island Market for breakfast, a morning hike in Lynn Canyon (free, unlike the Capilano Suspension Bridge next door), and a cycle along the seawall from Stanley Park to Kitsilano are all essential.
-The Gastown and Main Street dining scenes are among the best in the country.
+Between matches: Don't waste Vancouver on football alone.
+Granville Island Market for breakfast.
+A morning hike up Lynn Canyon (free, unlike the Capilano Suspension Bridge next door).
+A cycle along the seawall from Stanley Park out to Kitsilano.
+Gastown and Main Street have some of the best dining in the country.

-Transport tip: BC Place is walking distance from downtown.
-The SkyTrain (Stadium-Chinatown Station) services the area.
-For the rest of the city, the transit system is excellent — a Compass Card is all you need.
+Transport tip: BC Place is walkable from downtown.
+The SkyTrain stops right there at Stadium-Chinatown Station.
+For everything else, the transit system is genuinely excellent.
+A Compass Card is all you need.

-Stay: Downtown or Yaletown for maximum proximity.
-Kitsilano if you'd rather have a quieter base with beach access.
-Gastown for the most characterful neighborhood option.
+Stay: Downtown or Yaletown if you want to walk to the stadium.
+Kitsilano if you'd rather have a quieter base near the beach.
+Gastown if you want the most character.

-Budget note: Vancouver is expensive — one of the priciest cities in North America.
-Hotels will be at a significant premium during the tournament.
-Book well in advance, or consider a short-term rental in East Vancouver for better value.
+Budget note: Vancouver is one of the priciest cities in North America, and hotels will be at a serious premium during the tournament.
+Book well in advance, or look at a short-term rental in East Vancouver for better value.

 Toronto